trentlarson/distrinet/README.md

 To run:

-- Go to the "distnet settings" on the first page and copy settings into the text field, eg. [this one](https://raw.githubusercontent.com/trentlarson/distributed-task-lists/master/sample-sources.yml).
+- Go to the "distnet settings" on the first page and copy settings into the text field, eg. [sample-sources.yml](resources/sample-sources.yml)
 - `yarn`
 - `yarn dev`